OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

  $ onedatastore create ds.conf
  ID: 100

-Check the :ref:`Datastore Operation guide <ds_op>` to learn how to update and manage the life cycle of the datastores.
-Also note that there are additional attributes that can be set, check the :ref:`datastore template attributes <ds_op_definition>`.
+Also note that there are additional attributes that can be set, check the :ref:`datastore template attributes <ds_op_common_attributes>`.

 .. warning:: Be sure to use the same ``TM_MAD`` for both the System and Image datastore.